intari/readingtracker/README.md

 After that e-mails are send to me using [Mandrill](mandrillapp.com) and record is added to my [Evernote](evernote.com) notebook using [Zapier](zapier.com).
 In future various interesting graphs could be made once I collect enough statistics

-# Requirements for using
+# Application requirements
 * Android 4.3+ (last version of code with support for 4.2 is at https://github.com/intari/readingtracker/tree/Last_API_17_Android_4_2 , it's much easier to work at API Level 18)
+* Suppported e-book reader
+* Android tablet

-# Which e-book readers are supported for integration
+# Which e-book readers are supported for integration?
 Currently Mantano Reader Premium is supported (it's great.
 Please buy it.
 If you want to used it on multiple devices you should buy their cloud subscription too).
 Mantano Essentials and Mantano Lite should also work.
 Others are not supported yet.

 Please note authors of ebook readers don't endorse this app.

 # How to use application (assuming you use Google Play version):
 * Install one of supported ebook readers